 - Sign up for a new account at https://sso.agora.io/en/login.

-- Click the Create button on the Overview page in Console.
+- Click Create on the Overview page in Console.

-- Fill in the Project Name and click Submit.
+- Enter the project name in Project Name and click Submit.

 - Find the App ID under the created project.